-Released in 1973, in many ways it is a precurser to Ankur and other films of The Indian ‘New Wave’ that followed.
-For first time director, MS Sathyu, it remains one of his best films, a bold attempt to break out of the cliches of mainstream Hindi cinema of those days.
-Inspired by Satyajit Ray and De Sica among others, Sathyu attempted to potray a slice of our history that had effected everyone but had been swept under the carpet in an attempt to hide the pain and trauma.
-Sathyu’s main motivation was to potray the affects the partition had on the ordinary family against the backdrop of the socio-economic changes that were an afternath of the division of the country.
-It brings home to the viewer not only the emotional trauma of losing your roots but also the complete social and economic devastation that follows.
-To quote Sathyu, “What I really wanted to expose in Garm Hava was the games these politicians play…How many of us in India really wanted the partition.
+Released in 1973, in many ways Garm Hava is a precursor to Ankur and other films of The Indian ‘New Wave’ that followed.
+For first time director MS Sathyu, it remains one of his best ever films and is a bold attempt to break out of the cliches of mainstream Hindi cinema of those days.
+Inspired by Satyajit Ray and Vittorio De Sica among others, Sathyu attempted to portray a slice of our history that had effected everyone but had been swept under the carpet in an attempt to hide the pain and trauma.
+Sathyu’s main motivation was to protray the affects the partition had on an ordinary family against the backdrop of the socio-economic changes that were an aftermath of the horrific division of the country.
+It brings home to the viewer not only the emotional trauma of losing one’s roots but also having come to terms with the complete social and economic devastation that follows.
+To quote Sathyu himself in an interview, “What I really wanted to expose in Garm Hava was the games these politicians play…How many of us in India really wanted the partition.
 Look at the suffering it caused.”

-The film was held up at the censors for eight months due to its politically sensitive theme.
-However after it was passed it opened to rave reviews and was a commercial success at the box office.
-Contarry to apprenhensions that the film would create communal tension it was applauded for the empathetic manner in which such a sensitive aspect of India’s history had been handled.
-The Film went on to win a National Award for its contrubution to National Integration.
+The film was held up at the censors for eight long months due to its politically sensitive and volatile theme.
+However, after it was finally passed, it opened to rave reviews and was a commercial success at the box office.
+Contrary to apprehensions that the film would create communal tension, it was instead applauded for the empathetic and humane manner in which such a sensitive aspect of India’s history had been handled.
+What’s more, the film went on to win a National Award for its contribution to National Integration.
 To quote Sunil Sethi in the Junior Statesman dated October 27, 1973, “The film remains one of the most sensitive and evocative studies without the slightest contrivance of a minority group in India… It is the story simply of what a breaking up of a nation does; not only to human relationships but to individuals themselves, who begin to crumble under the obtuse pressures as things around them begin to fall apart.”